isaacnmm/pestpolicy-hugo2XX/content/posts/how-fast-do-bed-bugs-spread-from-room-to-room/index.md

 ##  In Summary

 How fast do bed bugs spread between rooms?
-Bed bugs [crawl very fast](https://pestpolicy.com/do-bed-bugs-jump/) and can hardly stay in one place.
+Bed bugs [crawl very fast](https://pestpolicy.com/do-bed-bugs-jump/)and can hardly stay in one place.
 Its estimated they can move about 100 feet in an hour making it very easy to be in the next room within minutes.
 Other than moving fast, they are multiplying fast and you are only safe if you control them early enough.

 That said and done, there are multiple options to use when controlling bed bug infestation in your house before they get out of hand.